isabella232/dynamic-media-classic.en-1/help/adding-media-portal-users.md

    **Send Email** Deselect this option if you don’t want to inform new users by e-mail that you have signed them up.

-   **Default Password** Enter a temporary password for new users, or leave the field empty to have Scene7 generate random passwords.
+   **Default Password** Enter a temporary password for new users, or leave the field empty to have Dynamic Media Classic generate random passwords.
 Users are asked to change passwords the first time they log in.

-   **Replacement URL** Enter a URL different from the default if your users access Scene7 through a different URL.
+   **Replacement URL** Enter a URL different from the default if your users access Dynamic Media Classic through a different URL.

 ## Other user management tasks {#other-user-management-tasks}